commercetools/commercetools-dotnet-core-sdk-v2/commercetools.Sdk/Examples/commercetools.Api.CheckoutApp/README.md

 make sure to have a OpenTelemetry collector listening.
 You can override the endpoint address by configuring `Otlp:Endpoint` in your appsettings.json file.

-This repository includes a [docker compose setup](https://github.com/commercetools/commercetools-dotnet-core-sdk-v2/tree/master/otel) for starting a local OpenTelemetry collector in combination with Prometheus, Grafana, JaegerUI and NewRelic as exporter target.
+The [OpenTelemetry collector example](https://github.com/commercetools/opentelemetry-collector-example) repository includes a docker compose setup for starting a local OpenTelemetry collector in combination with Prometheus, Grafana, JaegerUI and NewRelic as exporter target.